gnuille/CTF-writeups/semic-2018/challenge1/solution/readme.md

 counting.
 We were suspecting to be when the number is less than a 100.
 Later on we got confirmed by the organization that this was the case.

-You can check solution.cc for our final code.
+You can check solution.cc for our final code. (still not posted :c )